 - Misbehave more often

-How can I tell the difference between absence seizures or daydreaming?
+How can I tell the difference between absence seizures and daydreaming?

 If you’re wondering whether your child is daydreaming or having absence seizures, here are a few key differences to look for.

 - It is more likely to happen when your child is bored (for example, during a long class at school)

 - Tends to continue until something stops it (for example, the teacher, a friend, or parent getting the child’s attention)

 - Can happen anytime, including during physical activity